Berkshire identifies Buffett successor, not by name

 JAIN OR PLAN B?

 Though the successor's name is not known, the most common guess among Berkshire watchers is Ajit Jain, who runs Berkshire's reinsurance business.
-As usual, Buffett and his partner, Charlie Munger, lavished praise for him in the letter.
+As usual, Buffett and his partner, Charlie Munger, were lavish in their praise for him.

 "Charlie would gladly trade me for a second Ajit.
 Alas, there is none," Buffett said.